 After re-installation of the 36-inch diameter by 600 feet long temporary piping, TMI fully enclosed the work zone for abrasive blasting and painting including installing heat and ducting to maintain temperatures above 35F.

-Containment and access to the morning glory structure is where another challenge was introduced.
+Containment and access to the morning glory structure are where another challenge was introduced.
 The morning glory is a 26ft diameter 10ft tall concrete structure with steel grates and is stationed directly in the water with no land access.
 TMI placed structure scaffolding around the morning glory for complete containment.

 Our scope of work includes abrasive blasting and relining both structures and performing a survey of the current steel conditions.
 The new paint system to be applied is a zinc vinyl system in the conduit and zinc aluminum on the morning glory grates.
 Beyond or apart from working around the active river flow, the job site has its’ fair share of obstacles relating to difficult access, confined space, lead abatement, and drastically or extremely cold temperatures.
 Our team has incorporated several safe and effective solutions to work around such obstacles and continues to move the project forward.